yosshy/amane/README.rst

 Amane is an instant mailing list manager.
 Its basic idea has come from QuickML (https://github.com/masui/QuickML) but it's not the same.
-QuickML is a common easy-to-use mailing list manager, but Amane has been developed to manage asking mails.
+QuickML is a common easy-to-use mailing list manager, but Amane has been developed to manage requests by email.
 So Amane is a kind of ticket management system like Redmine.

 Difference between QuickML and Amane
 ------------------------------------